 He’s been on-call around the clock for fourteen years.

 The compliance officer, 38, works at the South African Health Products Regulatory Authority (Sahpra), the country’s medicines regulator.

 Masilo needs to always keep an overnight bag packed and ready in case he needs to leave.

 When his phone rings at night, it’s usually someone from South Africa’s Directorate for Crime Investigation on the line, also known as The Hawks.

 In the daytime, it’s Port Health that calls — with tip-offs.

-Port Health is a health department agency and monitors the entry of diseases into South Africa.
+Port Health is a health department agency that monitors the entry of diseases into South Africa.
 It also tracks the movement of harmful substances and unregistered medicines into the country’s harbours and airports.